 All sales promotions should be framed in a way which is fair to competitors and others in the market.

 No promoters, intermediaries or others involved should do anything likely to bring sales promotions into disrepute.

+Sales promotions should be tailored to an adult audience and not specifically target children or teens.

 Article A2 – Transparency and terms of the offer

-Sales promotions should be transparent as referred to in Article 7 of the General Provisions .They should be so devised as to enable the consumer to identify the terms of the offer easily and clearly, including any limitations.
-Care should be taken not to exaggerate the value of the promotional item or to obscure or conceal the price of the main product.
+Sales promotions should be transparent .
+This means that the terms of the offer should be easily identifiable and straightforward for the consumer, inclusive of any restrictions and limitations.
+Measures should be taken to avoid exaggerating the value of the promotional item or obscuring the price of the main product.

 Article A3 – Presentation

-A sales promotion should not be presented in a way likely to mislead those to whom it is addressed about its value, nature or the means of participation.
-Any marketing communication regarding the sales promotion, including activities at the point of sale or online, should be in strict accordance with the General Provisions of the Code.
+Sales promotions should not be designed or presented in a manner that is likely to be misleading about value, nature or participation process.

 Article A4 – Administration of promotions

-Sales promotions should be administered with adequate resources and supervision, anticipated to be required, including appropriate precautions to ensure that the administration of the offer meets the consumers’ reasonable expectations.
+Sales promotions should be administered using appropriate resources and supervision, and should incorporate proper safeguards to ensure that the offer’s administration aligns with the reasonable expectations of consumers.

 In particular:

-The availability of promotional items should be sufficient to meet anticipated demand consistent with the express terms of the offer.
+Promotional items should be sufficient to meet anticipated demand consistent with the terms of the offer.
 If delay or any other change is unavoidable, consumers should be advised promptly and necessary steps taken to adjust the promotion of the offer.

-Promoters should be able to demonstrate that they have made, before the event, a reasonable estimate of the likely response.
-“Subject to availability” and similar phrases do not relieve the promoter from the obligation to meet consumers’ justifiable expectations.
+Promoters should be able to demonstrate that they have made a reasonable estimate of the expected response before the event.
+Phrases like “Subject to availability” and similar may be used when demand is significantly difficult to calculate, but as a general means to relieve the promoter from the obligation to meet consumers’ legitimate expectations.

-Where a purchase or a series of purchases are a precondition for obtaining the promotional item, promoters should ensure promotional items are sufficiently available to match the number of purchases being made, also see Article A6 under Information requirements
+When the acquisition of the promotional item is dependant on a purchase or multiple purchases, promoters should ensure promotional items are sufficiently available to match the number of purchases being made, also see Article A6 under Information requirements

 Defective goods or inadequate services should be replaced, or appropriate financial compensation given.
-Any costs reasonably incurred by consumers as a direct result of any such shortcoming should be reimbursed immediately on request.
+Any proven expenses reasonably incurred by consumers directly due to such deficiencies, should be refunded upon request as soon as possible.

 Complaints should be efficiently and properly handled.